ppy/osu-wiki/news/2019-10-01-new-featured-artist-updates.md

 This should go without saying, but all the tracks listed above and every one on a Featured Artist listing are 100% free for use in mapping, so go ahead and get creative with things!

-Now, even though we have just given you nearly two hundred new tracks to digest (like, *what*), we just can't get off the train just yet!
+Now, even though we've just given you nearly two hundred new tracks to digest (like, *what*), we can't get off the train just yet!
 Those who follow these announcements will understand that this means a hint is afoot:

 Pull up a chair and listen.
 It's a real quiet world out there sometimes.